You may have heard the question, ‘is content marketing dead?’ thrown around in the marketing sphere – but is there any reason to think it may be?

-Because you helped define the basic criteria of what a good solution might look like, you’re well-positioned to demonstrate your brand’s trustworthiness, expertise, and authority during the research stage.
-Search engines love research-related content.
-Be sure to post research-related content on your site and do some SEO.
+Because you helped define the essential criteria of what a good solution might look like, you’re well-positioned to demonstrate your brand’s trustworthiness, expertise, and authority during the research stage.
+In addition, search engines love research-related content.
+So be sure to post research-related content on your site and do some SEO.

 Social media is a great place to promote research content.

-How-To videos, infographics, or buying guides that meet the Researcher’s basic criteria would be ideal forms of content.
+How-To videos, infographics, or buying guides that meet the Researcher’s essential criteria would be ideal forms of content.

 The Comparison Stage

 The comparison stage is where things start to get interesting.

 At this stage, the potential Buyer thinks of themselves as a Buyer.
 She is making a deep comparison of a handful of solutions or companies that meet her criteria.
 If you’ve done an excellent job earlier in the content marketing process, you’ve shaped the narrative and have a great chance of winning the business.

 Content that speaks to your product or service’s features and prices, as well as testimonials, case studies, ratings, and reviews, would be good content in the comparison stage.

 During the transaction stage, the potential Buyer is actively trying to take the plunge and make a purchase.
 She is looking for content that helps her find where to buy and see pricing, promotions, availability, hours, and locations.
 In addition, she may be trying to schedule meetings with a sales rep or speak with your company.